microsoft/terminal/doc/user-docs/index.md

 1. Make sure you have upgraded to the current Windows 10 release (at least 1903)
 2. Search for Windows Terminal in the Store
+3. Review the minimum system settings to ensure you can successfully install Windows Terminal
-3. Install in the normal fashion
+4. Install in the normal fashion

 ## Starting Windows Terminal